kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   into the PotentialNodes field there.
 - A node can already be chosen while there is no information yet and, if allocation for that node actually works, the Pod can get scheduled sooner.
-- Some resource plugins might not have any unsuitable nodes, for example because they modify containers and that works on all nodes at all times.
-Forcing such plugins to set an allow list would cause unnecessary work.
+- Some resource drivers might not have any unsuitable nodes, for example because they modify containers and that works on all nodes at all times.
+Forcing such drivers to set an allow list would cause unnecessary work.

 In its state for the Pod the scheduler plugin must remember when it rejected a